2105Pega/DudekProject1/README.md

-# 🤑 JDBC Bank :chart_with_upwards_trend:
+# JDBC Bank :chart_with_upwards_trend:
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-__JDBC Bank__ is a console banking application built in Java.
+__JDBC Bank__ is a banking application built in Java with a front-end interface designed in HTML, CSS, and JavaScript.
 The app was designed for people who want to have quick access to their banking accounts on many different devices.
-JDBC Bank users can log in, open new checking or savings accounts, and make multiple withdrawals or deposits in a session!
+JDBC Bank users can log in, open new checking or savings accounts, and make multiple withdrawals or deposits in one session.
+Bank Admin can log in to view personal information of all users as well as account balances.
+In addition, Admin can approve and deny pending account applications.

 ## Table of Contents
 * [Installation](#Installation)